 Vinegar compresses can be used to soothe a burn.
 Freshly brewed black tea or ginger juice can also be used to relieve pain.
 An old remedy for scalded skin is an application of egg white or raw potato.

 Burn patients should drink plenty of liquids and eat antioxidant foods such as blueberries, cherries, tomatoes and bell peppers to speed healing and prevent dehydration.
 A good diet with lots of water helps the whole body to stay healthy.
 Visit the Mayo Clinic website for more information on burns and when to seek medical help.

 * Note - the information on this website has not been evaluated by the Food and Drug Administration.

-© 2005-2017 website and all content by Janiceboling
+© 2005-2019 website design and content by Janiceboling